glgberat/weather-dashboard/README.md

 # Weather Dashboard

 ## Purpose
- A simple calendar application that allows a user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+ A weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
-## Built With
+By using the OpenWeather One Call API to retrieve weather data for cities, searched cities are stored locally to retrive it again.

 * HTML
 * CSS
 * Javascript